Paw

 Ticks and Fleas in Summer

-• - Woodlands, moorlands, and grassy areas
+• Woodlands, moorlands, and long grass

 GreenPaw